I’m a visual artist and a long distance swimmer.

 I have been developing a multi-layered way of working with different communities in different disciplines, all connected through particular bodies of water.

-Swimming a Long Way Together is part funded by the Arts Council of Ireland’s Open Call Award and has been unfolding across a series of live events and exhibitions in Ireland and Northern Ireland, and soon in England and France.
+“Swimming a Long Way Together” has been unfolding across a series of live events and exhibitions in Ireland and Northern Ireland, England and soon France.
 These expansive moments represent the contemporary experience of open water swimming through the legacy of Mercedes Gleitze, a pioneer swimmer from the 20th century who undertook many challenging and pioneering swims across Ireland, Britain and beyond.
 Mercedes became celebrated for her swimming achievements, huge audiences would come to cheer her on or to greet her whenever she emerged from the water.
 Music played a central role, as an accompaniment and support, often helping to create a festive atmosphere on the pool deck and raise her spirits as she swam vast stretches of open water.

 In the past few years I have created art projects in watery spaces as diverse as the frozen Pirita River, Estonia; the Rideau Canal in Canada; The President’s Fountain, Bulgaria; the Pacific Ocean, Santa Barbara; the M50 Aqueduct in Dublin to the Bogs of Ballycroy, Co Mayo.

 C.V.
-Vanessa Daws CV 2021
+Vanessa Daws CV 2023

 Contact me: vanessadaws10@gmail.com

-“Swimming a Long Way Together” Website:
+My current project “Swimming a Long Way Together” 2021 – 2024

 https://www.swimmingalongwaytogether.com/